robintibor/rizzoma-gadgets/README.md

 Gadgets for rizzoma.com :)
-For now, napkin gadget :)
+For now, napkin gadget and youtube gadget:)